accucode/paragon-server/README.md

 License
 -------

-    The souce code is primarily licensed under the MIT license.
+    The souce code is primarily licensed under the MIT and/or Apache licenses.

 Minimum requirements
 --------------------